-The Company's accounts receivable are derived from revenue earned from customers located in the U.S. All of the Company's revenue has been generated from seven customers for the three months ended September 30, 2022, and two customers for the three months ended September 30, 2021.
-The Company performs initial and ongoing credit reviews on customers, which involve consideration of the customers' financial information, their location, and other factors to assess the customers' ability to pay.
+The Company's accounts receivable are derived from revenue earned from customers located in the U.S. For the six months ended December 31, 2022 and 2021 approximately 94% and 99%, respectively, of all receivables were outstanding from two customers, Mount Sinai and AstraZeneca.
+The remaining receivables were due from other third party payors.
+The Company performs initial and ongoing credit reviews on customers, which involve consideration of the customers' financial information, their location, and/or other factors to assess the customers' ability to pay.